This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The day of your child's surgery:

-- Ask your child's caregiver before you give your child any medicine on the day of his surgery.
+- Ask your child's healthcare provider before you give your child any medicine on the day of his surgery.
 Bring a list of all the medicines your child takes, or his pill bottles, with you to the hospital.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery on your child.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

-- Caregivers may put an IV tube into your child's vein.
+- Healthcare providers may put an IV tube into your child's vein.
 Your child may be given liquids and medicine through the IV.

 - An anesthesiologist will talk to you and your child before the surgery.
 Your child may need medicine to keep him asleep or numb an area of his body during surgery.
 Tell caregivers if anyone in your family has had a problem with anesthesia in the past.